-In groups of 2-3, share an experience of being 'the new person' in an unfamiliar place or situation, such as starting a new job, joining a club, being in a situation where you don't know what to do.
+Bring to mind an experience of being 'the new person' in an unfamiliar place or situation, such as starting a new job, joining a club, being in a situation where you don't know what to do.

-- How did you feel?
+How did you feel?

-- What information did you need?

-- How could others have helped you?
+How could others have helped you?